pjeutr/WBW_Tutorials/survey_tutorial.md

 ### Task 2

 To add questions for the second task select _Manage Questions_ in the taskbar of the **Image statements** task.
 You will notice that the layout is slightly different and you can add two pictures as questions but no text.
 Here, we will present the participant with a word (a prime) followed by two answer options in the form of pictures.
 Participants should indicate which pictures matches the word best.
 First, select the two pictures you want to present and select _Create New Question_.
-Then, select Edit to add a Prime to the question.
+Then, select _Edit_ to add a Prime to the question.
 This prime can be text or an additional picture, depending on your instructions or expected outcome of your study.

-For the sake of this tutorial we will keep it simple and use a constant 500ms prime ('Tasteful') for four unique trials.
-Every trial has a different set of pictures:
+For the sake of this tutorial we will keep it simple and use a constant 500ms prime for four unique trials (the word 'Tasteful'):

+- Select the Text tab (default)
+- Insert the duration of your prime (500ms)
+- Insert the prime word in the textbox ('Tasteful')
+- Select add prime and it appears as a new item

+Do this for four different trials.
+Every trial should have a different set of pictures:

 ![Image statements trials](images/2019/01/image_statements_trials.png)